 Also, you need to keep an eye and look for foods that have no grain or at very least little grain added.

 As for the amount of food, the best way to make sure our dog doesn’t over-eat is to split the daily amount (from one fourth to three-fourths of a cup) into two separate meals and serve them with fresh water on the side.

 Your Cockapoo will be full of energy as a pup, but as he grows, the energy levels will become more moderate.

 But, even when they are adults, they won’t just lay down on the couch the entire day.
 They need regular walks so that their weight is regulated properly and they don’t become obese.

 The best way to keep your Cockapoo happy and well exercised is a 20-minute play session in the yard or the park, followed by a half an hour walk.

 The Cockapoo Health and Conditions

 Both parent breeds are known as relatively good health dogs.
-Of course, every now and then a certain health condition arises, but in general, they are resilient.
+Of course, now and then a certain health condition arises, but in general, they are resilient.

 Luckily, this has been transferred to the Cockapoo, and he is likewise a healthy dog in most cases.